 Comparisons are challenging because you create expectations not only that a partner is unable to meet but instances when it comes down to comparing yourself to your partner.

-In this scenario, a third party would be a welcome impartial mediary to guide you to a smooth resolution if the two of you hope to repair the relationship.
+In this scenario, a third party would be a welcome impartial mediator to guide you to a smooth resolution if the two of you hope to repair the relationship.

-A professional couple or even individual counselor can help each partner see the other’s attributes where they might have lost sight.
+Relationship counseling or even individual therapy can help each partner see the other’s attributes where they might have lost sight.
 It might otherwise be challenging to maneuver through this unhealthy pattern the couple developed with comparisons.

 7. Why wouldn’t you merely leave

-Rather than compare relationships, if you’re unsatisfied with the partner you have, why wouldn’t you merely leave the partnership and find someone with whom you can genuinely be content instead of complaining about this person.
+Rather than comparing relationships, if you’re unsatisfied with the partner you have, why wouldn’t you merely leave the partnership and find someone with whom you can genuinely be content instead of complaining about this person?

 If your heart is truly not in the partnership and you feel something much better might be out there for you, you owe it to yourself to continue searching for that.
 It’s only fair to you and the person you’re with.

 Despite your best effort, you can’t mold someone into youridea of the perfect partner.
 They’re either suitable for you or not and vice versa.
 No one should ever chance to suit someone’s expectations either.

 When you’re in love with someone but find it necessary to continually criticize and complain because they are not like someone or don’t do the same things as another person does for a friend, that’s ill-treatment of your partner.
 It demeans and diminishes self-esteem.

 If you truly love your partner, there should be no comparatives.
 You should appreciate all the eccentricities, uniqueness, quirks, and flaws, with no anticipation that this person will in any way mimic the behavior of anyone else and sadness if someone were to copy what you have.